 New York City is one of the most popular tourism destinations in the world.
 With world-class museums, shopping, theater, dining, and more, it’s easy to see why.
-It’s one of the cities in the United States to fall in love with.
+It’s one of the cities in the United States to fall in love with and one of the most romantic cities in the world (for more romantic cities, check out this post).

 However, with so much to offer, some of the most popular activities and sites tend to become quite crowded, and prices might be a bit higher than many tourists expect.
 But with a little advance planning and some creativity, it is possible to actually see the best of New York without breaking the budget or spending hours standing in line.